 As nice as this sounds, renting a car in Europe can be a headache for a non-European tourist as some renting car companies might try to take advantage of you!
 The cost of renting a car in Europe will vary from company to company.
 Do not always go for the cheapest car hire company!
 Look for additional charges like the cross-border fee or other additional costs while hiring a car!

 Do NOT get fooled!
 Read our guide to renting cars in Europe so you are aware of all rules and differences in European renting companies.

-#1 Which car hire company in Europe shell I choose?
+#1 Best car hire company in Europe?

-We don’t really have a favourite one and we always compare the prices on rentalcars.com before booking a car.
+We don’t really have a favourite one and we always compare the prices on discovercars.com before booking a car.
 You can also use other comparison websites like Skyscanner or Kayak.
 Just make sure you book the car in advance, that will save you stress and most of the time money too

 #2 What will affect the price of your rented car in Europe?